jamesdfurtado/gitmini/README.md

 # GitMini
-A lightweight CLI version control system built in Python that replicates core Git commands from scratch.
+A lightweight CLI version control system built in Python that performs core Git commands-- created from scratch.